 2. apostle: (noun) One of the special followers Jesus chose to send out with a message.

-3. Day of Unleavened Bread: (phrase) The day to get ready for the Passover meal.
+3. Day of Unleavened Bread: (noun phrase) The day to get ready for the Passover meal.

-4. God’s kingdom: (phrase) The place or way where God rules as king.
+4. God’s kingdom: (noun phrase) The place or way where God rules as king.

-5. hand over: (phrase) To give someone or something to another person.
+5. hand over: (verb phrase) To give someone or something to another person.

-6. Passover meal: (phrase) A special dinner eaten by Jewish people to remember how God saved them from Egypt.
+6. Passover meal: (noun phrase) A special dinner eaten by Jewish people to remember how God saved them from Egypt.

 7. prepare: (verb) To get something ready.